The concept behind Back to Eden gardening is to cover the soil, mimicking nature, so the soil is not exposed to harsh elements.

 - Square Footage/Intensive Planting Method: Planting in a grid to maximize the use of space in the garden.

 The gardening method I’m going to introduce you to today is Back to Eden gardening.
-It incorporates several of the common planting methods, but with a twist.
+It incorporates several of the common planting methods but with a twist.
 This is going to be an honest review of the method as it applies to where I live.
-I’m going to share our experience throughout the 2015 growing season and beyond.
+I’m going to share our experience throughout the 2014 growing season and beyond.
 The good, the bad, and the just plain ugly.

 What is Back to Eden Gardening?

-You can see the official Back to Eden documentary here.
 I’m not big on sitting and watching documentaries (especially those with a strong religious tone), but this one is worth watching.
 The creator, Paul Gautschi, explains the idea in depth far better than I could.

-So I throw out some wood chips and I’m good?
+So I throw out some wood chips, and I’m good?

 Well, not exactly.
-That seems to be the take-away that many people get from the film.
+That seems to be the takeaway that many people get from the film.
 Unfortunately, it’s not quite that easy.
 First, although Paul prefers wood chips, he mentions that you should use whatever natural materials you have in your area.
 It’s all about keeping moisture in the soil and the harsh elements of blazing sun and winds out.
-Some great covering options if wood chips aren’t available include grass clippings, leaves, animal manures, straw, and even rocks.
-For my case study I’m using wood chips because I was able to get some from my tree guy, Eli of Hutch’s Property & Tree.
+Some great covering options, if wood chips aren’t available, include grass clippings, leaves, animal manures, straw, and even rocks.
+For my case study, I’m using wood chips because I was able to get some from my tree guy, Eli of Hutch’s Property & Tree.